Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • anaphylactic shock;

-• the development or exacerbation of infections (the appearance of this side effect is facilitated by jointly used immunosuppressants and vaccination);
+• development or exacerbation of infections (the appearance of this side effect is facilitated by jointly used immunosuppressants and vaccination);

 • withdrawal syndrome.